AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 **Disclaimer** : Please be considerate when scrapping.
 Don't send 1000 scrappers on a small website and make it crash.

-## 1 - Reckoning for information location
+## 1 - Scouting for information location

-The first step is to inspect the HTML code to find where the data you want.
-In our case, we want to find the SVG file location.
+The first step is to inspect the HTML code to find where the data you want is located.
+In our case, we want to find the all SVG url to download them later.

 #### 1-a) Website structure : Index page